098765d/dualPredictor/README.md

 ```

 ## 4. User Guide with Examples of Code
 **Step 1.
-Import the Package:** Import the dualPredictor package in your Python environment.
+Import the Package:** Import the dualPredictor package into your Python environment.
 ```python
 from dualPredictor import DualModel, model_plot
 ```
 **Step 2.
 Model Initialization:**
-Create a DualModel instance by specifying the regression model type ('lasso', 'ridge', or 'ols'), the metric for cutoff tuning ('f1_score', 'f2_score', or 'youden_index'), and a default cutoff value.
+Create a DualModel instance by specifying the regressor type ('lasso', 'ridge', or 'ols'), the metric for cutoff tuning ('f1_score', 'f2_score', or 'youden_index'), and a default cutoff value.
 ```python
 model = DualModel(model_type='lasso', metric='youden_index', default_cut_off=2.5)
 ```